sdetmharinavi/hnvtx/scripts/output.md

 }

-// A more specific type that includes all possible fields from your ring data export type MaanNode = MapNode & {
+// A more specific type that includes all possible fields from your ring data export type RingMapNode = MapNode & {
   ring_id: string | null;
   order_in_ring: number | null;
   ring_status: boolean | null;